 United States consumers crave a variety of food from all over the world.
 Pull up a chair and grab a plate as we walk you through the ins and outs of importing food into the U.S.

-As America has become more diverse over the decades, importers are responsible for meeting food cravings by importing food into the U.S. on a daily basis.
+You need customs bonds when you are importing food into the U.S. As America has become more diverse over the decades, importers are responsible for meeting food cravings by importing food into the U.S. on a daily basis.

 A huge number of pounds of vegetables, organic product, herbs and other food import products enter the U.S. from different nations consistently.
 That food is reviewed completely before it crosses any borders.
 Examinations are taken care of by CBP Agriculture Specialists at ports of entry.
 Farming Specialists ensure the food coming into the nation’s ports are free of plant bugs and pests.
 The U.S. Fish and Wildlife is in charge of examining foods imported into the United States.